 The University of Edinburgh is valued and respected in the world job market.
 It is an excellent training ground for high-flyers and enables students to develop the abilities and attributes that employers want.
 The University of Edinburgh is ranked 23rd in the world for the employability of its graduates, and in 2014/15, six months after graduating, 94 per cent of The University of Edinburgh students were in employment or postgraduate study.

 Zhejiang University (浙江大學), is a national university in China.
 Founded in 1897, Zhejiang University is one of China's oldest and most prestigious institutions of higher education.
 It is a member of the C9 League, the Yangtze Delta Universities Alliance and the Association of Pacific Rim Universities.
-It is currently ranked third in China after Peking University and Tsinghua University.
+It is currently ranked third in China after Peking University and Tsinghua University, placed 20th in the 2019/20 QS World University Rankings.

 The Zhejiang University School of Basic Medical Sciences has a large number of talented faculty members including academicians of the Chinese Academy of Sciences, outstanding teachers of Zhejiang province as well as 82 professors and associated professors.